 - To search for music, one can hum the tune and the recording interface translates the humming into a sequence of terms following the above notation.
-The search becomes a simple string search in a database of songs.

-- There are many variations for contour search

-additional terms

-duration is not normalized

-pitch differences

-porter for the more professional users.
+The search becomes a simple string search in a database of songs. - There are many variations for contour search, i.e., taking duration or the step size between notes into account.
+Again, this translate into a contour but with additional terms.
+On the other side, as duration is not normalized, users may have more difficulties to hum the correct melody.
+The same with pitch differences: not everyone is pitch perfect but often we can remember the contour.
+Such interfaces are often for the more professional users.